summitgao/SAR_CD_DCNet/README.md

-This code is for our paper "Change Detection from Synthetic Aperture Radar Images Based on Channel Weighting-Based Deep Cascade Network".
+Code is for our paper "Change Detection from Synthetic Aperture Radar Images Based on Channel Weighting-Based Deep Cascade Network".

 If you have any questions, please contact us.
 Email: [gaoyunhao128@163.com](mailto:gaoyunhao128@163.com) [gaofeng@ouc.edu.cn](mailto:gaofeng@ouc.edu.cn)